meteor/meteor/content/deployment.md

 If your application contains a lot of publicly accessible content, then you probably want it to rank well in Google and other search engines' indexes.
 As most webcrawlers do not support client-side rendering (or if they do, have spotty support for websockets), it's better to render the site on the server and deliver it as HTML in this special case.

 To do so, we can use the [Prerender.io](https://prerender.io) service, thanks to the [`dfischer:prerenderio`](https://atmospherejs.com/dfischer/prerenderio) package.
-It's as simple as `meteor add`-ing it, and optionally setting your prerender token if you have a paid prerender account and would like to enable more frequent cache changes.
+It's a simple as `meteor add`-ing it, and optionally setting your prerender token if you have a premium prerender account and would like to enable more frequent cache changes.

+If you’re using a Galaxy Team, Business, or Pro account to host your meteor apps, you can also take advantage of built-in automatic [Prerender.io](https://prerender.io) integration.
+Simply add [`mdg:seo`](https://atmospherejs.com/mdg/seo) to your app and Galaxy will take care of the rest.

-Chances are you want to set `<title>` tags and other `<head>` content to make your site appear nicer in search results.
+Chances are you also want to set `<title>` tags and other `<head>` content to make your site appear nicer in search results.
 The best way to do so is to use the [`kadira:dochead`](https://atmospherejs.com/kadira/dochead) package.
 The sensible place to call out to `DocHead` is from the `onCreated` callbacks of your page-level components.